stardog-union/pellet/pellint/PELLINT-README.txt

 Pellint
 -------

-Pellint (short for "pellet lint" command) is a lint tool for OWL ontologies that detects problematic modeling constructs (patterns) that may have an impact on the ontology's reasoning performance in Pellet and which, upon request, repairs them where possible.
+Pellint (short for "openllet lint" command) is a lint tool for OWL ontologies that detects problematic modeling constructs (patterns) that may have an impact on the ontology's reasoning performance in Openllet and which, upon request, repairs them where possible.
 In addition, if the ontology is in RDF/XML format, Pellint also checks that all RDF resources are properly typed.

 Pellint currently supports detection of 9 easily configurable patterns.
 To find out more information on these patterns and how to configure them,
-please see PELLET-PATTERNS.txt.
+please see OPENLLET-PATTERNS.txt.

 See "Extending Pellint" section below for more info about adding new
 patterns to Pellint.